sami-badawi/shapelogic-rust/README.md

 * Gtk og Gnome Rust bindings
 * SDL2 game engine bindings
 * Cursive / ncurses old but powerful GUI show image in browser
+* Compile to WebAssembly and run in browser

 ## Status ##

 Vaporware.
 In a cool new language. :D